rhanmiano/the-starred-ph/README.md

 # The Starred PH

-:star: Top 10 most starred Github repositories initiated by developers located in the Philippines
+:star: Top 10 most starred Github repositories in the Philippines

 ## About